 It is not difficult to understand the reason for this.
 As lifestyles across Australian cities become faster and busier, the packaging industry is growing.
-Busy lifestyles in Australian cities have led to people wanting more ready-to-eat meals on the go, quick, pre-cut, pre-portioned quick cook meals at home or even single serve beverages and quick snacks while they are on the run.
+Busy lifestyles in Australian cities have led to people wanting more ready-to-eat meals on the go, quick, pre-cut, pre-portioned quick-cook meals at home or even single-serve beverages and quick snacks while they are on the run.

-Keeping up with the pace of life and the demand for convenience have been the advancements in food packing technology.
+Keeping up with the pace of life and the demand for convenience has been the advancements in food packing technology.
 Today, there are innovative products that are easy to open, dispense from, reseal and store foods fresh for long.

-Innovations in packaging have made food easier to handle, prepare, consume while maintaining the freshness and quality of the original produce.
+Innovations in packaging have made food easier to handle, prepare, consume while maintaining the freshness and quality of the original product.
 The new materials are lighter in weight and higher performing.
 Moreover, the food looks great and appeals to the prospective buyer too.